-- 1.1 These Contracts Procedure Rules (CPRs) set out the key responsibilities and actions that Council staff must follow when buying or undertaking procurements on behalf of Winchester City Council (the Council).
-Under Section 135 of the Local Government Act 1972 the Council must make standing orders with respect to contracts for the supply of goods and services or for the execution of works which provide for: - a) Securing competition; and - b) Regulating the manner in which tenders are invited - 1.2 They support staff to meet legislative requirements, and to meet the Council's ambitions for procurement and related policies and procedures.
-They support staff to deliver effective procurement. - 1.3 CPRs are a legal requirement and constitute standing orders for the purpose of s135 of the Local Government Act 1972. - 1.4 A range of procurement templates is also available.
-Further support and guidance on these CPRs is available from the Head of Procurement.
+1.1 The Contracts Procedure Rules (CPRs) set out the key responsibilities and actions that Council staff must follow when buying or undertaking procurements on behalf of Winchester City Council (the Council).

+Under Section 135 of the Local Government Act 1972 the Council must make standing orders with respect to contracts for the supply of goods and services or for the execution of works which provide for:

+- a) Securing competition; and - b) Regulating the manner in which tenders are invited - 1.2 They support staff to meet legislative requirements, and to meet the Council's ambitions for procurement and related policies and procedures.
+They support staff to deliver effective procurement. - 1.3 CPRs are a legal requirement and constitute standing orders for the purpose of s135 of the Local Government Act 1972. - 1.4 With the exception of procurements in Bands A1 and A2, B1 and B2 (as detailed in Table 1)("Low Value Transactions"), officers must not engage with a supplier without first engaging with the Procurement Team. - 1.5 Strategic Directors are responsible for ensuring that their officers comply with these Rules. - 1.6 The Procurement Team will advise on whether and how the Rules apply in any particular case.
+Where appropriate, the Procurement Team may seek legal advice from the Council's Legal Team. - 1.7 A range of procurement templates are also available.
+Further support and guidance on these CPRs is available from the Service Lead -Corporate Support.

 Non-compliance with CPRs, Financial Procedure Rules or UK and European Union legal requirements can have serious consequences for the Council.
-Following CPRs allows the Council to comply with both procurement and data transparency legislation and Officers should be aware that any non-compliance may result in disciplinary action by the Relevant Chief Officer.
+Following CPRs allows the Council to comply with both procurement and data transparency legislation and Officers should be aware that any noncompliance may result in disciplinary action by the relevant Strategic Director or Statutory Officer.